mjyeaney/aci-deployment-api/docs/ContainerGroupPooling.md

 2. If there are any ACI instances that are stopped / terminated:
     * Delete these instances

-Another job that runs is responsible for maintaining acceptable levels of pool resources so as to not incur cost impacts from running un-utilized compute.
+A second job that runs is responsible for maintaining acceptable levels of pool resources so as to not incur cost impacts from running un-utilized compute.
 This job workflow is as follows:

 1. Read all currently free instances.
 2. If there are more free instances than currently configured pool size (`POOL_MINIMUM_SIZE`), remove excess deployments.

+Finally, there is a job that is responsible for maintaining the _minimum_ count of pool members in the event that the platform falls below.
+This job workflow is as follows:

+1. Read all currently free instances.
+2. If there are less free instances than are currently configured (`POOL_MINIMUM_SIZE`), create additional members to repopulate the pool.